Does your favorite cichlid seem to look different than it did yesterday or last week? Is the fish’s color brighter

 You also control the water, the water temperature, the substrate, and the food.
 All of that matters.
 You can directly affect coloration by the quality of both the water and the food that you provide.
 Good, clean water reduces stress compared to poor water conditions.
 Stressed fish often have faded colors or even display mottled coloration.
 High quality food is also important and should be suitable for the type of fish (herbivore, carnivore, etc.).
 In fact, some commercially available fish foods contain color enhancing or promoting ingredients such as carotenoids (e.g., astaxanthin).
 All of the aforementioned variables are within your control and can affect rapid color changes, some more rapid than others.

-There are also developmental (octogentic) changes that affect coloration.
+There are also developmental (ontogentic) changes that affect coloration.
 Not all species retain the same coloration from birth through adulthood.
-These changes can be both subtle or dramatic.
+These changes can be either subtle or dramatic.
 For example, some species may be one color through sub-adulthood and transform to a different color when they reach the adult stage.
 This is common in peacock species (Aulonocara) and other utaka genera.
-On the other hand, many mbuna species males typically retain bright colors from youth, while many females never gain much color at all and usually retain a dull grey or tan-color from birth.
+On the other hand, many species of mbuna males typically retain bright colors from youth, while many females never gain much color at all and usually retain a dull grey or tan-color from birth.
 In contrast, Pseudotropheus lombardoi fry are typically blue in color, but adult males will be yellow.
 Much of this is expressed via sexual dimorphism, but that’s a topic for another post.

 How do you know what you are seeing and why?
 Knowledge and experience.
 If you are noticing color changes in all your fish species, the probability is higher that the cause is something you control.
 Only by understanding the variables that affect color changes can you understand what you are witnessing and whether you should change something that you control.